zetec30/DAT405/README.md

 Another thing I found is I had done the project several times over as each time I had done something I learned something new in class.
 This made me uneasy and felt I needed a bigger project..

+Style.css was added separate as was Audio.
+Even styled a frame over the canvas and used variables to center the canvas.

 bibliography:

 P5.js website references https://p5js.org/